Uncle Boonmee Who Can Recall His Past Lives is a 2010 film from Thailand, directed by Apichatpong Weerasethakul.

 Also, a woman has sex with a catfish.

-- Bigfoot, Sasquatch and Yeti: The "monkey ghost", which lopes around the forest Bigfoot-style.
+- Bigfoot, Sasquatch, and Yeti: The "monkey ghost", which lopes around the forest Bigfoot-style.
 It may represent the spirits of the dead, as shown by the scene near the end where several pairs of staring red eyes show up in the forest after Boonmee dies.
-Just how Boonsong became one isn't really explained, although it may be that he got lost in the forest and died.
+Just how Boonsong became one isn't really explained other than him mentioning that he mated with it at some point.

 - The Fantastic Trope of Wonderous Titles: The movie isn't as whimsical as the title might suggest.